 What Does It Mean To Optimize For Quality?

 Quality and relevance are different things, yet we often discuss them as if they were the same.
 SEOs have been optimizing for relevance all this time, but are now being asked to optimize for quality.
-This post will discuss what that means and how to do it, with a focus on what I believe to be the single most effective and scaleable tactic for improving your site’s overall level of quality in most situations.
+This post will discuss what that means and how to do it, with a focus on what I believe to be the single most effective and scalable tactic for improving your site’s overall level of quality in most situations.

 First, let’s establish what we’re talking about here, which is quality.
 You can have relevancy (the right topic and keywords) without quality, as shown here: